 Deploy these three simple steps – point, film, and stop filming – making sure there is a 3-seconds gap at the beginning and at the end of the footage.
 Other than that, everything else is experimental.
 Film your friends or family swimming, skiing, or walking.

 Take video from a different perspective.
-Have a play – everything is digital these days so you are not going to run out of
+Have a play – everything is digital these days so you are not going to run out of film.
+Just make sure you have plenty of battery power or better yet, take a powerbank or backup battery.

 Sound & Voiceover